Scanning Policy

 How to Identify Our Scanner

-Most UNPWNED scanner requests identify with the User-Agent string below.
-A small number of read-only checks, most notably cloaking detection on deep scans, intentionally use browser-like or crawler User-Agents (such as Googlebot) to test whether the site behaves differently for automated visitors.
-These checks remain read-only and non-destructive.
+Public, unverified scans identify with the User-Agent string below.
+Scans of a domain whose ownership has been verified with us (the owner consents to a scan of their own site) instead present a standard browser User-Agent, so a routine bot filter does not block the owner's own requested scan.
+A small number of read-only checks, most notably cloaking detection on deep scans, also use browser-like or crawler User-Agents (such as Googlebot) to test whether the site behaves differently for automated visitors.
+All such checks remain read-only and non-destructive.

 If you see this User-Agent in your server logs, it means an UNPWNED user initiated a security scan on your domain.
 All scan requests originate from our cloud infrastructure (Vercel serverless functions) and not from the end user's device.